Oglethorpe County DUI Court Process

 • Plea Negotiations: Based on the evidence gathered, your attorney will engage in plea negotiations with the prosecutor.
 The goal is to reach an agreement where you plead guilty to a lesser charge or receive a reduced sentence.
 Common plea deals might involve pleading guilty to reckless driving (a less serious offense than DUI), or agreeing to a specific sentence in exchange for a guilty plea.

-• Typical Plea Deals in Oglethorpe: While specific plea deals vary depending on the circumstances of each case, some common considerations in Oglethorpe include factors like your BAC level, prior criminal history (especially prior DUIs), and whether there were any aggravating circumstances (e.g., an accident, injury, or child in the vehicle).
+• Typical Plea Deals in Oglethorpe County: While specific plea deals vary depending on the circumstances of each case, some common considerations in Oglethorpe County include factors like your BAC level, prior criminal history (especially prior DUIs), and whether there were any aggravating circumstances (e.g., an accident, injury, or child in the vehicle).
 Your attorney can advise you on the likelihood of a favorable plea deal in your specific situation.

 3. Trial (If No Plea Deal)